 She Who Almost Didn’t Breed in Time

 This is not only the name of the Xindi Insectoid that Lili kills during an episode of Fortune and feels the aftermath of in The Mess.
-This is also, in a way, what Lili herself could be called.
+It is also, in a way, what you could call Lili herself.
 But she has a total of (as of the time of this writing) seven children, depending upon which stories and series you read.

 Joss Beckett and Joss Reed-Hayes